As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 That almost eliminates the possibility of anything going wrong.
 It keeps the wine refrigerator on a flat surface and provides an easy-to-clean area that you can even change out with the seasons if you feel like it.

-For a complete list of the best locations to place a wine refrigerator, check out this article I wrote.
+TIP: For a complete list of the best locations to place a wine refrigerator, check out this article.
 To get a good estimate of the running costs associated with a wine fridge and how to reduce those costs, check out this article.

 What Type of Wine Should I Refrigerate?